-- 84. As the CEVI indicated in its 2012 report, a wide variety of crimes have been defined in the region under the rubric of prostitution, from the most classic and discriminatory crimes against morality and good custom or crimes against sexual freedom, to comprehensive laws and special laws that define it as a crime against humanity, the latter two types of law in line with the Rome Statute. - 85.
-For this period of analysis, no State reported enacting reforms to harmonize its national legislation on forced prostitution with in the provisions of the Rome Statute. - 86.
-Therefore, the Committee reiterates its Recommendation, especially for those States that are currently revising their criminal legislation, such as Ecuador and Peru, and for the remaining States to incorporate this crime with the following elements in accordance with the Rome Statute: - The perpetrator committed an act of a sexual nature against one or more persons or caused such person or persons to engage in an act of a sexual nature by force, or by threat of force or coercion, such as that caused by fear of violence, duress, detention, psychological oppression or abuse of power, against such person or persons or another person,

-- or by taking advantage of a coercive environment or such person's or persons' incapacity to give genuine consent. - 2.
-The perpetrator or another person obtained or expected to obtain pecuniary or other advantage in exchange for or in connection with the acts of a sexual nature.76 - 87.
-The Committee reiterates the importance of defining violence against women in in accordance with the Convention, and its recommendations that the States legislate in the area of trafficking in persons and forced prostitution, in accordance with the obligations of the Palermo Protocol and the Rome Statute, respectively.77 c) Sexual harassment
+- 85 For this period of analysis, no State reported making reforms to harmonize its national legislation on forced prostitution with what was established in the Rome Statute. - 86 Therefore, the Committee reiterates its Recommendation especially for those States that are currently revising their criminal legislation, such as Ecuador and Peru, and for the rest of the States to incorporate this crime with the following elements in accordance to the Rome Statute: - 1.
+The perpetrator committed an act of a sexual nature against one or more persons or caused such person or persons to engage in an act of a sexual nature by force, or by threat of force or coercion, such as that caused by fear of violence, duress, detention, psychological oppression or abuse of power, against such person or persons or another person, or by taking advantage of a coercive environment or such person's or persons' incapacity to give genuine - 2.
+The perpetrator or another person obtained or expected to obtain pecuniary or other advantage in exchange for or in connection with the acts of a sexual nature.76 - 87 The Committee reiterates the importance of defining violence against women in the light of the Convention, and its recommendations that the States legislate in the area of trafficking in persons and forced prostitution, in accordance with the obligations of the Palermo Protocol and the Rome Statute, respectively.77 c) Sexual harassment

-The Committee recommended punishing sexual harassment in the workplace, in health and education centers, and any other sphere, and repealing any provision that re-victimizes victims or blocks their attempts to obtain punishment for those responsible and to seek adequate reparation.78

-88. The International Labor Organization identifies sexual harassment as the most common form of gender-based discrimination at work and defines it as: "reiterated propositions, touching, approaches, or unwanted invitations sexual in nature that may come from the worker's superior that directly impact job opportunities and workplace conditions or the workplace environment and also impact the victims, both psychologically and emotionally."79
+- The Committee recommended punishing sexual harassment in the workplace, in health and education centers, and any other sphere, and repealing any provision that revictimizes victims or blocks their attempts to obtain punishment for those responsible and to seek adequate reparation.78 - 88 The International Labor Organization identifies sexual harassment as the most common form of gender-based discrimination at work and defines it as: "reiterated propositions, touching, approaches, or unwanted invitations sexual in nature that may come from the worker's superior that directly impact job opportunities and workplace conditions or the